Energy contract management software is software for managing long-lived commercial, vendor, land, interconnection, power, and service agreements.

 The time-horizon problem gets worse when companies merge.
 And energy companies are merging at a pace the industry hasn’t seen before.

-Bain’s 2025 M&A report found that the energy sector saw more than $400 billion in acquisitions in 2024, a three-year high.
-PwC reported that global energy M&A values rose 27% in 2025, driven by 20 megadeals valued at over $5 billion each.
+Bain’s 2025 M&A report found that the energy sector saw more than $400 billion in acquisitions in the negotiated amount , a three-year high. more than $400 billion in acquisitions in the negotiated amount

 Every one of those deals means one company inheriting another company’s entire contract portfolio.
 PPAs the acquiring team didn’t negotiate.
 Easements signed by people who no longer work there.